nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete 2` deletes the 2nd Task in the Task list.
+* `deleteTask 2` deletes the 2nd Task in the Task list.

 ### Clearing all entries : `clear`